Deploy to Docker SWARM

 Deploy to Remote Swarm with Codefresh

-First you need to setup the following environment variables in your Codefresh pipeline
+First you need to set up the following environment variables in your Codefresh pipeline:

-remote Docker swarm master machine, accessible over SSH (for example, ubuntu@ec2-public-ip)
+||remote Docker Swarm master machine, accessible over SSH (for example, ubuntu@ec2-public-ip)|

-is new Docker stack name (use "vote", for example)
+||is new Docker stack name (use "vote", for example)|

-private SSH key, used to access Docker swarm master machine
+||private SSH key, used to access Docker Swarm master machine|

-The SPLIT_CHAR variable should hold the replacement character that was used for the SSH key (in the example above it is the comma character)
+SPLIT_CHAR variable should hold the replacement character that was used for the SSH key (in the example above it is the comma character)

 You can also pass custom credentials like this:

-Create a CI/CD pipeine for Docker swarm
+Create a CI/CD pipeine for Docker Swarm

-Here is the full pipeline:
+Here is the complete pipeline:

 And here is the pipeline definition:

-The values of MY_REGISTRY, MY_REGISTRY_USER and MY_REGISTRY_PASSWORD depend upon the type of your connected registry.
+MY_REGISTRY_PASSWORD depend upon the type of your connected registry.